CLARIAH/clariah-plus/requirements/software-metadata-requirements.md

 ### 6. Basic software metadata *MUST* be expressed

 The following basic metadata *MUST* be expressed.
-That means is must be present in the ``codemeta.json`` that our harvester produces when processing your project, either because you provide an explicit `codemeta.json`, `codemeta-harvest.json`, or because the information is automatically harvestable from other metadata sources in your project. (see point 5).
+That means it must be present in the ``codemeta.json`` that our harvester produces when processing your project, either because you provide an explicit `codemeta.json`, `codemeta-harvest.json` yourself (see previous point 5), or because the information is automatically harvestable from other metadata sources in your project.

 1. The software *MUST* have a name.
 This is the name for presentation purposes and must be human readable
+2. The software *MUST* have a (short) description.
-2. The authors of the software source code *MUST* be expressed.
+3. The authors of the software source code *MUST* be expressed.
 The authors are the main developers of the software.
-3. A maintainer *MUST* be expressed.
+4. A maintainer *MUST* be expressed.
 These is the person or persons who maintain the software.
 (Corollary of point 12 of the [software requirements](software-requirements.md))
-4. Software *MUST* have a code repository URL.
+5. Software *MUST* have a code repository URL.
 (Corollary of point 1 of the [software requirements](software-requirements.md)).
 The single `SoftwareSourceCode` class in your `codemeta.json` *MUST* describe exactly one such code repository.
+6. Software *MUST* have a proper README (Corollary of point 2 of the [software requirements](software-requirements.md))
+7. Software *MUST* state its license (Corollary of point 3 of the [software requirements](software-requirements.md))
+8. Software *MUST* state its version (Corollary of point 4 of the [software requirements](software-requirements.md))

 In addition, the following basic metadata is *RECOMMENDED*:

-5. Software source code *SHOULD* link to a continuous integration service that builds the software and runs the software's test
+9. Software source code *SHOULD* link to a continuous integration service that builds the software and runs the software's test (Corollary of point 9 of the [software requirements](software-requirements.md))
-6. Contributors *SHOULD* be expressed.
+10. All contributors *SHOULD* be expressed.
 Contributors are everyone who contributed to the code base, no matter how minor.

 The following are *OPTIONAL*:

-7. You *MAY* express the programming language(s) used
+11. You *MAY* express the programming language(s) used

+*Note:* We consider basic metadata to be the metadata properties that codemeta defines or uses, and have grouped those together here.
+Most of these are typically extracted automatically by our harvester pipeline.

 ### 7. Development status *MUST* be expressed